 I keep about 50 items in my personal rotation, although some of those are only worn in warm or cold seasons.
 Every month, I replace roughly one item – have I mentioned that I pretty much hate shopping?
 But, whereas I used to just throw on whatever was comfortable, a few years ago I started to care about whether I personally felt good about my clothing and how I looked in it.
 I developed a “style;” however, it is constantly evolving!

-Specifically, I noticed this week that HALF of my closet is now solid colors that are more neutral (aka not bright red) or some variation of black, white, cream or gray and combinations of those four colors.
+Specifically, I noticed this week that HALF of my closet is now solid colors that are more neutral (aka not bright red) or some variation of black, white, cream, gray or combinations of those four colors.
 The rest are primarily jewel tones, which I prefer and look best on me.
 Slowly, all of the loud patterned items are being replaced.